 The Area Parking Permit Program (APPP) began in 1981 in response to community concerns about commuter parking in neighborhoods.
 Commuter parking originates from outside the permit area and has no apparent connection or business within the permit area.

 The program is designed to help people who live or work in areas with a commuter parking problem by creating a visitor time limit.
 Those who do have businesses or live in the area may apply to purchase a permit, allowing parking beyond the visitor limit.

 There are currently several zones in operation.
 Each zone’s boundaries, visitor time limits, and hours of operation are designed around the needs of the individual neighborhood.
 Each zone has their own combination of residential, business, and visitor permits available for purchase.
 Neighborhood and/or Business Associations work with the Bureau of Transportation to create the rules for their particular zone.

 For details about a particular zone including the permit start dates, visitor limits, and permit hours, see our interactive map.

 Each APPP zone has a supplemental plan that details the policies and procedures for each zone.
 For more information on supplemental plans, click here.

 Interested in starting an Area Parking Permit Program or annexing into an existing one?

 The Area Parking Permit Program (APPP) must be initiated by affected residents and businesses seeking a remedy for the lack of available parking in their area due to commuter parking.
+Permit parking programs are not available in existing metered areas.
 A majority (greater than 60%) of the properties who vote, must vote in favor of the program before it is implemented.
 For information on starting an APPP, please see below.